lyoko90210/lyoko90210/README.md

 I'm passionate about coding, web development, and becoming a better programmer.
 My goal is to eventually work on or contribute to larger projects.
 I have a strong interest in design and aspire to contribute to a project that changes the world for the better.

 ### Key Principles I Live By:
-- **Mindful Thinking:** Awareness of your thoughts is the first step towards improving them.
-When you consciously evaluate your thinking, you can correct unrealistic expectations and pessimism.
-- **Positive Transformation:** Many people are hindered by their own thoughts.
-By fostering better thinking habits, you can overcome self-imposed limitations and recognize opportunities.
-- **Continuous Learning:** I am committed to lifelong learning, both personally and professionally.
-This drive is reflected in my projects and collaborations.

 ## My Projects